Bachelor of Science degrees are offered in two programs:

 This course is designed to provide an in-depth exposure to basic drug classification, pharmacological effects, causes of drug abuse to society, common treatment modalities, and effective prevention/intervention strategies.
 In addition, consumer issues related to drug use, drug legislation, and drug education programs for school and community implementation will be discussed.
 Prerequisite: A course in personal and community health or consent of instructor.
 LEC.

 HSES 483.
 Sport Finance and Economics.
 3 Hours.

 This course will help students gain an understanding of the critical importance of budgeting and financing sports-related industries based on sound financial principles and methods of financial control.
 Students will learn how economic principles shape the major national industry of sport.
-Prerequisite: Admission to Sport Management program or permission of instructor and completion of or concurrent registration in FIN 305 or FIN 310.
+Prerequisite: Admission to Sport Management program or permission of instructor.
 LEC.

 HSES 484.
 Sport in Film.
 3 Hours.

 In the course, students will critically engage and interpret a series of popular sport-related films.
 By the end of the course, students will be able to write and think critically about the role that film in general, and sport-based films in particular, play in promoting and challenging dominant perceptions of gender, sexuality, nationalism, race, social class, and ability.
 LEC.